Fluffy American Pancakes (Ready in 20 Minutes!)

 9. Can I use this batter for waffles?

 Not ideally.
 For waffles, add 2 tbsp more sugar and 1 extra tbsp melted butter to ensure crispness.
-Our waffle recipe is linked below!
+See our waffle recipe →

 10. How many pancakes does this recipe make?